LibCrowds/docs/docs/collections/content.md

-A set of markdown editors are provided here for modifying content for the About, Projects and Data pages.
+Content for the About, Take Part and Data pages can be modified here, using Markdown.
 Changes are made in real-time, although you may have to refresh your browser to see them.

 ??? warning "Administrator rights required"